 It’s more than likely that the study will refer to Saami spirituality as well and the wounds of the Saami caused by Lutheran mission.

 Feeling less weirdo in my own field

 I got carried away with the theology of being sorry.
 What reconciliation means in the Saami context?
 What and how have the former state churches of Finland, Norway and Sweden reconciled with the Saami in the aftermath of Christian mission?
 How do the Saami think about reconciling with the Christian church?

 Is there anything to be reconciled in the first place?

 After getting to know Saami contextual theology I felt I had arrived home in my own field.

 The feeling of being a weirdo started gradually disappearing and earlier studies started to seem more meaningful from the lenses of my own reality, Saami reality.

-I started dreaming about doctoral studies and making a doctoral thesis on Saami reconciliation processes.
+I started dreaming about doctoral studies and making a doctoral thesis on church-Saami reconciliation processes.